Marthas Vineyard Massachusetts, USA Travel Guide

 Always be a polite and appreciative visitor who contributes positively to the community.

-Choose businesses open year-round to help sustain the local economy beyond peak tourist season.
+Choose businesses open throughout the year-round to help sustain the local economy beyond peak tourist season.

 Avoid any behaviors perceived as disrespectful or exploitative of local resources or culture.